1977 San Francisco 49ers season: Week 11: vs. New Orleans Saints

-This great game started when the Saints Rich Szaro kicked a 30-yard field goal. then the 49ers rallied back to even the game with a Ray Wersching field goal of 40 yards but back came those Saints as Clarence Chapman returned a kickoff 92 yards for a touchdown.
+This game started when the Saints Rich Szaro kicked a 30-yard field goal. then the 49ers rallied back to even the game with a Ray Wersching field goal of 40 yards but back came those Saints as Clarence Chapman returned a kickoff 92 yards for a touchdown.
 In a game that has no playoff berths at stake but pride, the Saints added to their lead as Archie Manning scored from 1 yard out.
 But the 49ers came back on the legs of Wilbur Jackson who ran for 190 yards on 16 carries before he left the game in the fourth quarter with a pulled hamstring.
 Jackson scored on touchdowns from 34 and 1.
 Then late in the game the 49ers drove on the legs of Delvin Williams. the 49ers chances to win was helped by a roughing the passing penalty against Mike Fultz of the Saints cancelling a Potential Saints interception.
 Giving new life Ray Wersching kicked a 42-yard field goal with no time left to give the 49ers a win.